macorobots/roomac_ros/README.md

 > The recommended way of running simulation and real robot software is through docker containers, so first make sure that you have it installed.

-If you would like to quickly run the application of bringing a bottle to the defined location you can use an already prepared map and config.
+If you would like to quickly run the application of fetching a bottle to the defined location you can use an already prepared map and config.
-First startup simulation container, there are two possibilities:
+First start simulation container, there are two possibilities:

 * Nvidia GPU config (make sure that you have Nvidia Container Runtime installed)
   ```